-In the past decade, debate on the fairness of pre-dispute agreements to arbitrate has intensified.
-Recently, Congress has joined the chorus of opposition to these agreements and is attempting to outlaw them via the proposed Arbitration Fairness Act (AFA).
-Both proponents and critics of the AFA, including certain members of Congress, take hard-line stances on the perceived ills or benefits of arbitration rather than trying to address some of its criticisms while simultaneously preserving some of its benefits.
-The purpose of this Comment is twofold: first, it is a response to Congress’ rash and overbroad response to outlaw pre-dispute agreements; second, it is an attempt to salvage some of the benefits of pre-dispute agreements while ameliorating some of the critics’ concerns about its pitfalls.
-This Comment proposes that businesses should shoulder the costs associated with arbitration and that an institutional middle-man should be involved in arbitral proceedings.
-These proposals will help both balance the disproportionate influence of businesses in the proceedings and eliminate the potential for arbitrator bias with which critics and Congress take issue.
+In the past decade, debate over the fairness of predispute arbitration agreements has intensified.
+Recently, some members of Congress have joined the chorus of opposition to these agreements and are attempting to outlaw them via the proposed Arbitration Fairness Act (AFA).
+Compounding the problem, both proponents and critics of the AFA are taking hard-line stances on the perceived ills or benefits of arbitration rather than trying to simultaneously address some of its flaws and preserve some of its benefits.
+The purpose of this Comment is thus twofold: first, it responds to the overbroad AFA proposal to outlaw predispute agreements; and second, it attempts to highlight some of the benefits of predispute agreements so as to ameliorate critics’ concerns about their pitfalls.
+The Comment then proposes that businesses should shoulder the costs associated with arbitration and that an institutional middleman should be involved in arbitral proceedings.
+These recommendations will hopefully help balance the disproportionate influence of businesses in arbitration proceedings and eliminate the potential for arbitrator bias with which critics take issue.